This article originally appeared on VICE UK.

 If you want to look at how London is changing, you need only look at Hackney.
-Of all the city's boroughs, gentrification is arguably most visible there; its community cafes now artisanal bakeries and bouji butchers, its housing situation now characterised more by £2 million two-bed flats than affordable accommodation for the families who've been living there for generations.
+Of all the city's boroughs, gentrification is arguably most visible there; its community cafes now artisanal bakeries and bouji butchers, its housing situation now characterized more by $3 million two-bed flats than affordable accommodation for the families who've been living there for generations.

 I recently sat down for a chat with Roland about his Gillett Square project.

-VICE: Hi Roland.
-When did you decide that you wanted to document the people who spend their days hanging out in Gillett Square?
+VICE: When did you decide that you wanted to document the people who spend their days hanging out in Gillett Square?

 Roland Ramanan: I'd started street photography in around 2012, and I knew Gillett Square because as a musician sometimes I played at the Vortex Jazz Club there.
 Initially I sort of sat down next to [the people drinking in the square] and said, "Would you mind if I photographed you?"
 Some of them said, "Are you with the police?"
 I still get asked that now, even after three years of working there.